FEAfeatherTHER/P-MUSE-eval/README.md

 3. Transcribe audio with YourMT3.
 4. Compute Onset F1.

 YourMT3 transcribes only the submitted generated audio.
-For generation this is one WAV per record; for editing it is one WAV per edit variant.
+For generation this is one WAV per recording; for editing it is one WAV per edit variant.
 Transcriptions and their cache records are stored under `<GENERATED_MIDI>/<benchmark>/<task>/`.

 Instrument similarity is computed between target and prompt regions.
 Onset F1 requires the MIDI and cache records produced by the transcription step.